youtube/rcat/README.md

 2. Each party has generated a public/private cryptographic key pair, and public keys have been exchanged via some out-of-band mechanism.
 The first-party key pair is intended for signing, the third-party key pair is intended for encryption.
+The first-party signing key should not be reused to create RCATs for different third parties.
 See more details below regarding the recommended cryptographic schemes.

 ### Trust Model